Skip to main content

 The Northwest Mothers Milk Bank is the only non-profit human milk bank in the Pacific Northwest.
 Their mission is to collect, pasteurize and distribute donor human milk to babies who need it.

-The Milk Bank depends entirely on donated breast milk for their supply.
+The Milk Bank depends entirely on donated milk for their supply.
 Babies born premature have first priority for receiving donor milk.
-Human milk saves lives and makes a major difference in the health of premature and other at-risk infants.
+Human milk saves lives and makes a large difference in the health of premature and other at-risk infants.
+Parents have an option to donate milk after a loss.

-Women who donate their extra breast milk help save babies lives!
-Breastfeeding mothers who are interested in becoming milk donors follow 3 steps to be approved:
+Individuals who donate their extra milk help save babies lives!
+Breastfeeding and chestfeeding parents who are interested in becoming milk donors follow 3 steps to be approved:

 1. Health screening phone interview